steinbro/onomatosynthesizer/README.md

-The Onomatosynthesizer is an unusual kind of software drum machine.
-It's a combined interpreter and NIDI sequencer for a cute domain-specific language for percussion.
+The Onomatosynthesizer is an unusual software drum machine.
+It's a combined interpreter and MIDI sequencer for a cute domain-specific language for percussion.

 Take a look in the samples/ directory to see how to generate some familiar beats.
 You'll need [the midilib library](http://midilib.rubyforge.org)